 How Do You Develop an Effective Organic Social Media Strategy?

 An effective organic social media strategy starts with clear business-aligned goals, defined audience segments, prioritized platforms, and a content calendar that maps content pillars to publishing cadence.
-The mechanism that makes a strategy work is alignment: goals determine metrics, audience behaviors determine formats, and consistent publishing plus active moderation generates algorithmic signals that increase discoverability.
+The mechanism that makes a strategy work is alignment: goals determine metrics, audience behaviors determine formats, and consistent publishing plus active moderation generate algorithmic signals that increase discoverability.
 This H2 provides a practical five-step framework and an EAV-style comparison to help teams choose the right objectives and KPIs.
-Following the structured approach reduces wasted creative effort and ensures that content production maps directly to measurable outcomes.
+Following this structured approach reduces wasted creative effort and ensures content production maps directly to measurable outcomes.

 The next subsections break the framework into goal-setting and platform selection with concrete decision criteria.